What is Compound Interest? Rich Mom Answers

 1. Compound interest is interest paid on the principal plus any previous earnings.

-2. It your money faster than simple interest.
+2. It grows your money faster than simple interest.

 3. Compound interest is good when you receive it.